m1n64/image-resizing-service/README.md

 - Transport via REST or gRPC
 - Optional API Key authentication for REST or gRPC (configurable in `.env`)

+> 💡 If you need a lightweight solution without external system dependencies, a simplified version of this service is available in this repository: **https://github.com/m1n64/image-resizing-shared-service**
 ---

 ## 🛠 Tech Stack